 Cooldown of scaling events

 As the horizontal pod autoscaler checks the Metrics API every 30 seconds, previous scale events may not have successfully completed before another check is made.
-This behavior could cause the horizontal pod autoscaler to change the number of replicas before the previous scale event has been able to receive application workload and the resource demands to adjust accordingly.
+This behavior could cause the horizontal pod autoscaler to change the number of replicas before the previous scale event could receive application workload and the resource demands to adjust accordingly.

 To minimize these race events, cooldown or delay values are set.
 These values define how long the horizontal pod autoscaler must wait after a scale event before another scale event can be triggered.
-This behavior allows the new replica count to take effect and the Metrics API reflect the distributed workload.
+This behavior allows the new replica count to take effect and the Metrics API to reflect the distributed workload.
 By default, the delay on scale up events is 3 minutes, and the delay on scale down events is 5 minutes

-To respond to changing pod demands, Kubernetes has a cluster autoscaler (currently in preview in AKS) that adjusts the number of nodes based on the requested compute resources in the node pool.
-By default, the cluster autoscaler checks the API server every 10 seconds for any required changes in node count.
+To respond to changing pod demands, Kubernetes has a cluster autoscaler, that adjusts the number of nodes based on the requested compute resources in the node pool.
+By default, the cluster autoscaler checks the Metrics API server every 10 seconds for any required changes in node count.
 If the cluster autoscale determines that a change is required, the number of nodes in your AKS cluster is increased or decreased accordingly.
 The cluster autoscaler works with RBAC-enabled AKS clusters that run Kubernetes 1.10.x or higher.

 Cluster autoscaler is typically used alongside the horizontal pod autoscaler.
 When combined, the horizontal pod autoscaler increases or decreases the number of pods based on application demand, and the cluster autoscaler adjusts the number of nodes as needed to run those additional pods accordingly.